A version of this article originally ran on August 7, 2012.

 Rocket Raccoon, Groot, Gamora, Star-Lord, and Drax the Destroyer.
 Though it sounds like a Beatles song character and his four sidekicks, the oddly monikered quintet comprise the newest movie franchise in the Marvel Comics universe — Guardians of the Galaxy.
 As a group of superheroes, it’s an infinitely more bizarre lineup than Iron Man, Thor, the Hulk, and Captain America.
 As a superhero team name, it just doesn’t have the same ring as the Avengers.
-But it’ll hit theaters near you in August 2014 all the same.
+But it’s hitting theaters this weekend all the same.

 The motley lineup is composed of decades-old, long-abandoned, lone-wolf characters who were brought back starting in the nineties.
 In 2004, Marvel was in the midst of a giant crossover event titled Civil War, and while everyone was distracted, a handful of restless creators began to carve out their own corner of the comic publisher’s universe.
 “A lot of these characters were sort of laying around,” says one former member of the editorial team involved in their resuscitation.
 “We thought, ‘No one really seems to have a great deal of affection for them, so maybe we can push the Marvel science-fiction universe a little further.’”
 Whereas a story that involved A-listers like Wolverine or Spider-Man required bureaucratic hurdles, Groot and Rocket Raccoon guaranteed creative leeway.
 Their efforts culminated a couple of years later, when the characters landed their own big crossover event, called “Annihilation.”
 It was a breakout hit, and by 2008, the team was formally gathered as the Guardians of the Galaxy.
 (Even that name was something of a leftover, having once belonged to an earlier abandoned group.)